Distracted drivers are defying texting and driving bans

 This is of course more than enough time for a person to get into an accident.
 It is no wonder, then, that the number of injury accidents involving drivers who were using cell phones has been climbing in recent years.

-The bottom line is that motorists in San Mateo and throughout the Bay Area may need to be held accountable if they cause a motor vehicle accident due to distracted driving, whether because of technology or otherwise.
+The bottom line is that motorists in San Mateo County and throughout the Bay Area may need to be held accountable if they cause a motor vehicle accident due to distracted driving, whether because of technology or otherwise.

 Share On